SathwikHegde/DevOps-Learning/GitLab CI CD Tutorial/gitlab-cicd-demo/Section 2 Continuous Integration (CI) with GitLab (Stages, Tests, Reports, Merge Requests)/README.md

 YAML

-# .gitlab-ci.ymlstages:
+# .gitlab-ci.ymlstages

-  - build
+* build

-  - test
+* test

-  - e2e # Ensure you have an 'e2e' stage defined earlier in your stages list# ... other CI/CD jobs (e.g., for building your app, running unit tests) ...e2e_tests:
+* e2e # Ensure you have an 'e2e' stage defined earlier in your stages list# ... other CI/CD jobs (e.g., for building your app, running unit tests) ...e2e_tests:

   stage: e2e # Place this job in the 'e2e' stage

-  # Use an official Playwright Docker image that includes Node.js (or Python) and all necessary browser binaries.
+# Use an official Playwright Docker image that includes Node.js (or Python) and all necessary browser binaries

-  # This image helps avoid complex manual browser installations in your CI job.
+# This image helps avoid complex manual browser installations in your CI job

   image: mcr.microsoft.com/playwright/node:lts-slim # Or `mcr.microsoft.com/playwright/python:latest` if using Python

   script: